switcherapi/switcherapi-tutorials/README.md

 This project shows how to use the Switcher JavaScript SDK to integrate feature flags into your JavaScript application.

 Learn how to set up the JS SDK withing a CommonJS or ES6 module type project.

+## switcher-playground-bun

+This project shows how to use the Switcher JavaScript SDK with the Bun.

+It requires to disable regexSafe flag when setting up the SDK.